aesara-devs/aesara/doc/library/tensor/basic.rst

 Inplace
 -------

 In-place operators are *not* supported.
-Aesara's graph-optimizations will determine which intermediate values to use for in-place computations.
+Aesara's graph rewrites will determine which intermediate values to use for in-place computations.
 If you would like to update the value of a :term:`shared variable`, consider using the ``updates`` argument to